win7user10/Laraue.EfCoreTriggers/readme.md

         var sqlBuilder = provider.GetExpressionSql(expression.Object, argumentTypes);

         // Combine SQL for object and SQL for arguments
-        // Output will be like "columnName LIKE 'passedArgumentValue'" return new(sqlBuilder.AffectedColumns, $"{sqlBuilder} LIKE {argumentSql}");
+        // Output will be like "thisValueSql LIKE 'passedArgumentValueSql'" return new(sqlBuilder.AffectedColumns, $"{sqlBuilder} LIKE {argumentSql}");
     }
 }